 5-axis CNC machining can produce very complex geometries.

-Due to the high speed of 5-axis machining and increased automation, there is little need for intervention or manual processes.
-By using some of the 5-axis machines from Quaser, Chiron and Stama’s ranges can off you a higher speed turning capability on the rotary axis, which isn’t currently something offered by other axis manufacturers.
+Due to the high speed of 5-axis CNC machining and increased automation, there is little need for intervention or manual processes.
+Our 5-axis CNC machines from Quaser, Chiron and Stama can offer you a higher speed turning capability on the rotary axis, which other axis manufacturers don’t currently offer.

 The programming required for the 5-axis is usually more complex and needs the operator to undergo a higher level of training, but many machine tool builders are introducing features that break down these barriers and simplify the programming to a degree.